-Literary Analysis
+Literary Analysis I

-Purpose: To provide students with in-depth knowledge about textual analysis, in particular the detailed analysis of the three main genres of imaginative literature: prose, poetry and drama.
-In addition, the course also aims to equip students with the skills to analyse non-fiction.
-Students should acquire knowledge about analytical concepts, in particular as related to the main genres of imaginative literature.
-The course emphasises developing students' ability to analyse the genres applying analytical concepts.
+Purpose: To provide students with basic knowledge about textual analysis, in particular the analysis of one of the genres of imaginative literature and with knowledge about analytical concepts, in particular as related to one of the genres of imaginative literature.
+The course emphasises developing students' ability to analyse one of the main genres of imaginative literature and to apply analytical concepts to this task.

-Contents: Students will be required to read introductory literature on textual analysis, focusing in particular on the main genres of imaginative literature and non-fiction.
-Students will examine varied examples of literary and non-fiction genres.
+Contents: Students will be required to read introductory literature on textual analysis, focusing in particular on one of the main genres of imaginative literature.
+Students will examine and analyse varied examples of particularly one of the genres of imaginative literature.